hernandezb3/llama-on-uconn-hpc/README.md

 Running these models can be resource intensive depending on the size of the model (i.e., number of parameters - 3B vs 70B) and the approach.
 Returning output from the same sized model e.g., Llama 3.2 3B is faster using Ollama than Hugging Face.

+The ultimate goal of this repo is to use Llama 3.3 70B for Project CRISP which asks the model to classify journal entries across various psychological characteristics e.g., meaning making.
+The README will demonstrate a classification task with a smaller model, Llama 3.2 3B and demo prompts.
+The demo (classify_with_ollama.py) prompts the model to classify Goodreads reviews as either a good or bad review.
+These data are sourced from [Kaggle.com](https://www.kaggle.com/competitions/goodreads-books-reviews-290312/data).

+Before running the demo at full scale, test_ollama.py can be used to ensure core functions of the demo, mainly testing file paths and that the model can take an input and generate an output within the HPC environment.

 ## Pre-Requisites
 This README assumes the following:
 - Personal Device: